open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         run: |
+          # conditional block not indented because of the heredoc
           if [[ $VERSION != *.0 ]]; then
           cat > release-notes.txt << EOF
           This is a patch release on the previous $PRIOR_VERSION release, fixing the issue(s) below.

           EOF
           fi

           # TODO this is dependent on the conventions you follow in your CHANGELOG.md